aspyct/webmanner/README.md

 Yet another manpage to html converter, built and tested on OSX.

-**Turns out that webmanner doesn't work with linux man...
-I'll fix that as soon as possible!**
+**Although webmanner works under Linux, it does not recognize formatting yet.
+I'll fix that as soon as possible.**

 How to use?
 -----------